guettli/programming-guidelines/README.md

 Avoid searching with your eyes.
 Search with the tools of your IDE.
 You should be able to use it "blind".
-You should be able to move the cursor to the matching position in your code without looking at your keyboard, without grabbing your mouse/touchpad/trackpoint and without looking up/down on your screen.
+You should be able to move the cursor to the matching position in your code without looking at your keyboard, without grabbing your mouse/touchpad/TrackPoint and without looking up/down on your screen.

-Compare two files with a diff tool, otherwise you might get this ugly skeptical frown.
+Compare two files with a diff tool, otherwise, you might get this ugly skeptical frown.

 How often per day do you search for the mouse cursor on your screen?
 Support your eyes by increasing the cursor size.
 If you use Ubuntu,